DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

     - "The State Bottle Retail" * "Bottle Sold" = "Sale (Dollars)"
     - "Bottle Volume" * "Bottle Sold" = "Volume Sold (liters)" or "Volume Sold (gallons)"

-"Item Number" and "Item Description" relate to the same product.
+* "Item Number" and "Item Description" relate to the same product.
-"Category" and "Category Name" relate to the same item.
+* "Category" and "Category Name" relate to the same item.

-I have chosed to build the model using quantitative variables.
-In my model, I have used Sale (Dollars) are the dependent variable and "State Bottle Retail", "Bottle Sold" and  "Bottle Volume (lts or gallon)" as independent variables.
+I have chosen to build the model using quantitative variables.
+In my model, I have used Sale (Dollars) as the dependent variable and "State Bottle Retail", "Bottle Sold" and  "Bottle Volume (lts or gallon)" as independent variables.
 I have chosen to include "Zip Code" as an independent variable in my model.
-Including the "zip code", did increase the r2 value of the model and hence the model fit.
+Including the "Zip Code", did increase the r2 value of the model and hence has affected the model fit.

 **The top five county numbers that had the maximum liquor sales are as follows:**